switchknitter/40ServantsBot/README.md

 # 40ServantsBot for Discord

 40ServantsBot is a divination Discord bot (for fun, not actual fortune telling).
-You send it the command '+card' and it returns a card.
+You send it the command '+40Scard' and it returns a card.
 The cards are from Tommie Kelly's Forty Servants deck.

 ## Setup